yochannah/carpentries.org/_posts/2020/11/2020-11-25-Mentoring-2021-Cycle1.md

 Each mentoring group will be formed around common interests and goals.
 You will spend 2-3 months working with your colleagues to refine your goals and make progress toward them in a format that works for your group, with support from the Instructor Development Committee.

-This year, we are looking to form mentoring groups around the following topics:
+For the upcoming cycle, we are looking to form mentoring groups around the following topics:
 * Facilitating online workshops
 * Developing confidence and skill in teaching
 * Strategies to build local communities
+* *We also welcome you to indicate other topics you would to mentor or be mentored on in the application!*

-If you are interested in participating in the upcoming mentoring group cycle, please fill out the relevant application:
+If you are interested in participating in the upcoming mentoring group cycle, please fill out the relevant application by **Sunday, December 13 (anywhere on Earth)**:
 * [Mentor Application](https://forms.gle/cPQVdhbi7Kx84BVY7)
 * [Mentee Application](https://forms.gle/pRGYUu9WwpnBsWNF6)